 Both teams have a storied history in this competition with Real Madrid the record 13-time winners, whilst no English side has ever reached the last four on more occasions than Chelsea, who won a second Champions League crown in 2021.

 As we prepare for what promises to be a fascinating clash between the two sides, we’ve decided to look back at some of the best players to have represented both clubs.

 Here are five of the best players to have played for Chelsea and Real Madrid.

 So good that the holding midfield position became colloquially named as the ‘Makélélé role’, the former France international was the under-appreciated anchor of Real Madrid’s Galactico side, before earning a wealth of success and plaudits in the Premier League.

 Makélélé signed for Real Madrid from Celta Vigo in 2000 and enjoyed huge success during a three-year spell with Los Blancos, winning two league titles and forming part of the side that won the Champions League during the 2001/02 campaign.

-His role as a defensive screen for the backline was understated but effectively brilliant, though the dawn of the Galactico era at the Bernabeu saw him move on – much to the dismay of his illustrious teammates.
+His role as a defensive screen for the backline was understated but effectively brilliant, though the acceleration of the Galactico era at the Bernabeu saw him move on – much to the dismay of his illustrious teammates.

-The arrival of Jose Mourinho saw Chelsea move to a three-man midfield and away from the traditional 4-4-2 that had been popular in the Premier League, the Frenchman’s tactical intelligence and ability to break up the play crucial to the system.
+The arrival of Jose Mourinho saw Chelsea move to a three-man midfield and away from the traditional 4-4-2 that had been popular in the Premier League, with the Frenchman’s tactical intelligence and ability to break up the play crucial to the system.

 The midfielder’s plugging of gaps became the stuff of legend and ensured a lasting legacy both at Chelsea and further afield, the game’s best modern enforcers still compared to the selfless Makélélé.